Yuvii2102/Eco-Spark-System/README.md

 ## 👨‍💻 Author

-Created  a student eco-tech dashboard project by Yuvraj.R
+Created  a student eco-tech dashboard, project by Yuvraj.R

 ---